 Hamster cages?
 Cleaned top to bottom.
 I actually had lots of fun with that because the hamsters didn't hide away in any hidey holes while I wiped out each section of their homes.
 Instead they got in my way and curiously sniffed at whatever I was messing with.
 Even when I started putting in their fresh bedding they stayed in the area I was working in.
 Normally adding the bedding makes them scurry off.
 It was adorable and I wish I had taken pictures.

-At around 9:30, Michael and I left to quickly check out a Tony Moly store that's about a 5 minute drive from the house.
+At around 9:30, M and I left to quickly check out a Tony Moly store that's about a 5 minute drive from the house.
 They didn't have any of the hand creams I was looking for, either, and confirmed the 19th as their restock date.
 I guess that means I have to go shopping again later this month.

-We got back to the house and I continued cleaning while Michael got started on the lasagna he was making.
+We got back to the house and I continued cleaning while M got started on the lasagna he was making.
 People started arriving at 12:30, and that's when I found out that this get together was much larger than I was led to believe and became 350% happier that I had just spent 6 hours cleaning the house.

 The get together itself was great!
 There were several of us who had never played D&D or Pathfinders before, so it was a long and arduous process just to get our characters created and everything started.
 Once it got going, however, there were lots of laughs to be had.
 We surprised our Dungeon Master with the choices we made, and he realized that he can't ever count on us to take 'logical' routes with our characters' actions.
 Also, never give us a crying old lady as an NPC because the Chaotic Evil character will choose to sit, stare at, and laugh at her instead of asking her what's wrong (ie. initiating the quest).

 Yesterday and today have been very relaxed days.
-Michael went back to work and I played video games.
+M went back to work and I played video games.
 The temperature has risen again, with the high being 85 outside.
 That's not so bad, and the house would be bearable if we could open the windows, but the air quality outside has taken a major dump.
 Yesterday the index was 152/red/unhealthy, which explained why I had an issue with my eyes feeling almost swollen and itchy while I was cleaning near the open windows.
 The air quality was so bad that I noticed our two plants that were close to an open window over the weekend had died.

 Now I'm trying desperately to catch up on the bloggy world.
 I took an accidental break from posting and look where that's left me!
 A week behind on posts and lots of posts to read and comment on, comments to reply to, and a very long Facebook conversation that I need to catch up on.
 LOL